baileybingham/Growth-chambers/1. Exploring QHI temp data/readme.md

-### This folder contains my data and rscripts used to calculate the temperature curves used in the growth chamber.
+### This folder contains data from ECCC and from QHI-Tomst, which show the historical temperatures at my field site on Qikiqtaruk - Herschel Island in the Yukon.